lsst-sqre/safir/docs/user-guide/metrics/index.rst

 Your app doesn't use Kafka
 --------------------------

-If your app won't use Kafka for anything except publishing metrics, there is another config helper, `~safir.metrics.MetricsConfigurationWithKafka` that will construct an ``EventManager`` and all of its Kafka dependencies:
+If your app won't use Kafka for anything except publishing metrics, there is another config helper, `~safir.metrics.KafkaMetricsConfiguration` that will construct an ``EventManager`` and all of its Kafka dependencies:

 .. code-block:: python

    from safir.metrics import EventManager, MetricsConfiguration

-   config = MetricsConfigurationWithKafka()
+   config = KafkaMetricsConfiguration()
    manager = config.make_manager()

 Your app uses Kafka